Drivetrain#

 direction

-The direction in which the robot drives:
+The direction the robot moves: forward or reverse.

 condition

-The condition that stops the drivetrain:
+The condition that stops the robot: object or crash.

 Example